tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 Two clawed paws emerged, clamping onto the baskets sides.
 The creature was lifting itself out.
 I grabbed what looked like a large rib bone as a makeshift weapon.
 It wouldn't do much…but it was all I had.

 Hair.
 Raised brown hair like pointed needles covered the beast's body.
 It raised its head, revealing a bear-like face with beady back eyes.
 They bulged, glassy with a stare of ferocity.
 Its seven foot frame followed through.
 The body squished through the small opening like a cat contorting in a tight space.
-It couldn't have had a skeleton.
+It couldn't have possibly had a skeleton.

 Spotting me, the creature roared and lunged forward.
 It was intent to kill.
 I dropped the rib bone and held my hands up in a reflexive effort to shield myself.

 The beast's chest pushed down on my palms, slowly crushing them with its weight.
 Saliva drooled from its chin and lathered my face.
-The spit stinging my eyes.
+The spit stung my eyes.
 My fingers sank into its fur, disappearing into its large body.

 I was right.
 No skeleton.

 My wrists were next to be swallowed up by its soft flesh.

-They disappeared…deeper…deeper…
+They disappeared as I was slowly squished…deeper…deeper…

 My hands finally made contact with a hard plastic surface inside the creature.
 They slowly pressed what felt like a small box.
 A familiar voice chimed from within the beast.